ValerieAldunce/dsci_project/PROPOSAL.md

 disease_summary
 ```

-This summary of the data shows the mean age, blood pressure levels, and cholesterol levels of individuals where heart disease is absent (row 0) and where it is present (row 1), which allows us to compare the information and draw an idea about how these variables might play a role in increasing the risk of heart disease for an individual.
+This summary of the data shows the mean value of our predictors of individuals with heart disease (1) and without (0), allowing us to compare the values.

 ```R
 #Using only training data, visualize the data with at least one plot relevant to the analysis you plan to do (this is exploratory data analysis).